quicwg/base-drafts/draft-ietf-quic-transport.md

   CONNECTION_CLOSE.
 These cause a recipient to send an acknowledgment (see
   {{sending-acknowledgements}}).

-Out-of-order Packets:
+Out-of-order packet:

-: Packets that do not increase the largest received packet number for its packet number space by exactly one.
-Packets arrive out of order when earlier packets are lost or delayed.
+: A packet that does not increase the largest received packet number for its packet number space by exactly one.
+A packet can arrive out of order if it is delayed or if earlier packets are lost or delayed.

 Endpoint: